-- I acknowledge that we are on the traditional homelands of the Lenni Lenape peoples. - If you have a name or pronouns that you would like me to use, please let me know. - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
+- I acknowledge that we are on the traditional homelands of the Lenni Lenape peoples. - If you have a name or pronouns that you would like me to use, please let me know. - If you feel like your performance in the class is being impacted by your experiences outside of class, here is a link for reporting and support: Bias Incident Reporting & Response | Student Support.